After leaving Tokyo, we took the bullet train to Kyoto (home of the Geisha). All very easy, super civilized, and fast.

 Hey!
 You’re still here. 😊

-Did you enjoy this post?
 Leave me a comment.
-Join my mailing list.
+Never miss a post – join my mailing list.

 Thanks for reading. x